 Sound pressure is a scalar quantity.
 So although sounds may move in somewhat defined directions, sound pressure itself does not have directional properties.

 Note that the directional characteristics of directional mics (all non-omnidirectional mic) are achieved through phase and amplitude differences in sound pressure on their diaphragms and not from any inherent directionality of sound pressure.
 For the most part, sound itself is also omnidirectional.

-When there is a lower-than-atmospheric pressure at the front of the diaphragm, the omnidirectional mic’s diaphragm moves outward.
+When there is a lower-than-atmospheric pressure at the front of the diaphragm, the omnidirectional mic's diaphragm moves outward.
 When the exterior pressure is greater than atmospheric at the front side of the diaphragm, the diaphragm moves inward.
-These differences are what causes the typical omnidirectional microphone to produce and output a mic signal.
+These differences are what cause the typical omnidirectional microphone to produce and output a mic signal.

 Achieving The Omnidirectional Polar Pattern In Multi-Pattern Microphones

 Things change in multi-pattern microphones.
 It's not overly practical to add a pressure-style capsule within a multi-pattern microphone that would only be engaged in ‘omnidirectional mode.'